-The following are various scriptures and quotes that we believe you’ll find helpful for living by the Bible in your marriage:
+The following are scriptures and quotes that we believe you’ll find helpful for living by the Bible in your marriage:

 • Dear friends, let us love one another, for love comes from God.
 Everyone who loves has been born of God and knows God.
 Whoever does not love does not know God, because God is love.
 (1 John 4:7-8)